-· GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 25% 122 GENDER: About two percent more boys than girls at our school scored Proficient or Advanced.
-Girls 23% 97 English proficient 34% 148 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 1% 68 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 24% 218 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 21 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 27% 198 tested with learning disabilities was too small to be statistically significant.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 15 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 22% 188 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 31% 136 GENDER: About six percent more girls than boys at our school scored Proficient or Advanced.
+Girls 37% 116 English proficient 43% 190 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 5% 62 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 34% 252 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA A AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled DATA STATISTICA ALLY UNRELIABLE N/S 27 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 37% 225 tested with learning disabilities was too small to be statistically significant.
+Asian American 56% 80 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 28 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino 15% 131

 SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.